rajington/windowsapp/README.md

 ## Change log

+- HEAD
+  - Fixed `open()`
 - 2.3.3
-  - Fix critical bug whereby configs wouldn't load at all if you didn't have the langs.json file (thanks [Rajarshi Nigam](https://github.com/rajington)!)
+  - Fixed critical bug whereby configs wouldn't load at all if you didn't have the langs.json file (thanks [Rajarshi Nigam](https://github.com/rajington)!)
   - Added `win.otherWindowsOnAllScreens()`
   - The functions `win.focusWindow[Direction]()` now take into account all screens
 - 2.3.2